Don’t let acne keep you on the birth control pill!

 2. Androgen Rebound

 The pill affects our body’s ability to produce its own natural hormones.
 One way the pill works to reduce acne is by reducing the amount of androgens, like testosterone, circulating in the blood.
-When you stop the pill your ovaries try to return hormone levels back to normal, which can lead to an androgen rebound.
+When you stop the birth control pill your ovaries try to return hormone levels back to normal, which can lead to an androgen rebound.
 Similarly, with higher levels of androgens we get more sebum production causing oily skin and breakouts.

 3. Zinc Depletion